joyal0/MCA-Regular-Minor-Project/README.md

 # MCA-Regular-Minor-Project
-It contains codes and assignments used during MCA Sem 3 Course Minor Project
+It contains codes and assignments used during AHEAD Online MCA Sem 3 Course Minor Project